hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 to calculate `posts_per_second_active` before removing rows where `max(p.time_created) = min(p.time_created)`.

 In reality, the `WHERE` clause, or parts of it, might get executed even before tables are joined.
-The `WHERE` clause reduces the amount of data we are working with from the start, and all next steps have easier job if they work with fewer data.
+The `WHERE` clause reduces the size of data we are working with from the start, and all next steps have easier job if they work with fewer data.

 But a filtering clause that duplicates conditions already included in a join might actually slow queries down.